Bosnia and Herzegovina women's national football team

 The Bosnia and Herzegovina women's national football team represents Bosnia and Herzegovina in international football and is controlled by the Football Association of Bosnia and Herzegovina.

 They have never qualified for the World Cup or the European Championship.
-The team is currently coached by Samira Hurem and captained by veteran Mersiha Aščerić.
-Currently ranked 63rd by FIFA, the team plays their home games at the Koševo City Stadium in the city of Sarajevo, the country's capital.
+The team is currently coached by Selver Hodžić and captained by veteran Milena Nikolić.
+Currently ranked 62nd by FIFA, the team plays their home games at the Bosnia and Herzegovina FA Training Centre in the city of Zenica, the country's fourth biggest city.

+History

+Bosnia and Herzegovina's national team played their first official match in 1997 during the 1999 World Cup qualifiers.
+Their best moments include winning a mini-tournament in Sarajevo in 2007.

 Team image

 Home stadium

-The Bosnia and Herzegovina women's national football team plays their home matches on the Bilino Polje Stadium.
+The Bosnia and Herzegovina women's national football team plays their home matches at the Bosnia and Herzegovina FA Training Centre.